GodotSteam/GodotSteam-Docs/docs/howto/gdextension.md

 When uploading your game to Steam, you _**must**_ upload your game's executable and **Steam API .dll/.so/.dylb** (steam_api.dll, steam_api64.dll, libsteam_api.dylib, and/or libsteam_api.so) as well as the **exported GodotSteam file .dll/.so/.dylib** (godotsteam.dll, libgodotsteam.so, and/or libgodotsteam.dylib).

-*Do not* include the steam_appid.txt or any .lib files as they are unnecessary; however, they won't hurt anything.
+*Do not* include any .lib files as they are unnecessary; however, they won't hurt anything.